 I first met the owner, Nick Footer, in 2012 while I was working as the marketing manager for a specialty medical clinic.
 He was fresh out of grad school, had launched his business, and was doing free digital marketing assessments and pitches to help bring in his first or second round of partners (clients).

 The clinic ended up hiring him and I was able to get to know him a bit while we worked together over the coming year, him on the agency side, me on the partner side.
 The clinic ended up moving agencies after a bit but Nick and I stayed in touch.

 About 3 years later I ended up applying to become an Account Manager at Intuitive Digital, and while I find that story fun in itself, let’s skip ahead and 4 years later I’m still thrilled to be here, developing my digital marketing skills and growing into a larger role.

 I know that people have very strong feelings in both directions about the phrase “work family”.
 I get it, I have worked for several small, family-owned places before that have used that phrase a lot but did not back that talk up with their actions.

-At Intuitive though, to me, this place really does feel like family.
+But to me, Intuitive Digital really does feel like family.
 Sure, sometimes we piss each other off, but that’s family right.
 We Radical Candor each other and work through it.
 I feel genuine love and support from my coworkers and the director’s team.
 I feel like I get to bring my full self to work every day.
 And I hope everyone else does too.
-We’re actively working to make sure that whoever you are if you come to work at Intuitive, that it is a place you would feel comfortable, seen, and enabled to flourish.
+We’re actively working to make sure that whoever you are if you come to work at Intuitive Digital, that it is a place you would feel comfortable, seen, and enabled to flourish.